Lopburi, Thailand: A Guide to the City of Monkeys

-In this travel blog you will find all the important information about a visit to Lopburi, the best attractions and why a trip is really worth a visit.
+In this travel guide you will find all the important information about the historic city of Lopburi in Thailand, about the best things to do, how to get there, accommodation and why a trip to the so-called City of Monkeys is really worth it.

-The Prang Sam Yot, better known as the Monkey Temple, is the city’s ultimate landmark and the most famous tourist attraction.
-Here at the “3 holy Prangs” and at the opposite situated San Phra Kann Shrine lives the majority of the monkey horde.
-The former Hindu temple is dated back to the 13th century and you can enter the temple complex for an entrance fee of 50,- Baht.
-In this area the feeding of monkeys is allowed, which we would not necessarily recommend.
-Some of these little rascals are very naughty, so you should always take care while sightseeing.
-Sometimes they just jump on your head and can also steal something quickly (food, glasses, mobile phone…)!
-Inside the ruins is a small Buddha Statue and it can be entered on request.
+The Prang Sam Yot, better known as the Monkey Temple, is probably the most famous attraction in Lopburi.
+Here at the “3 sacred Prangs” and at the San Phra Kann shrine opposite, the majority of the monkey horde lives.
+Who would like to have a look at this former Hindu temple from the 13th century, can enter the area of the temple for a small entrance fee of 50,- Baht and there also observe the monkeys more closely.
+In this area, feeding the monkeys is allowed, but we would not necessarily recommend it.
+Some of these little rascals are very cheeky, jump on your head and can also quickly steal something (food, glasses, cell phone…)!
+Inside the temple there is a small Buddha statue.
+This can be entered if you ask at the entrance.

 National Museum and King Naria Palace